livebook-dev/livebook/README.md

     when none is started explicitly for the given notebook.
 Must be either "standalone" (Elixir standalone), "attached:NODE:COOKIE" (Attached node)
     or "embedded" (Embedded).
 Defaults to "standalone".

+  * LIVEBOOK_DISTRIBUTION - sets the node distribution for running Livebook in a cluster.
+Must be "name" (long names) or "sname" (short names).
+Note that this sets RELEASE_DISTRIBUTION if present when creating a release.
+Defaults to "sname".

   * LIVEBOOK_FORCE_SSL_HOST - sets a host to redirect to if the request is not over HTTP.
     Note it does not apply when accessing Livebook via localhost.
 Defaults to nil.